Azure/apim-lab/apim-lab/6-analytics-monitoring/analytics-monitoring-6-3-event-hub.md

 [Azure Event Hubs](https://azure.microsoft.com/en-us/services/event-hubs/#overview) is a fully managed, real-time data ingestion service.
 Millions of events per second can be aggregated to build dynamic data pipelines.

-We can use Event Hubs with API Management to obtain analytics of our API usage.
+We can use Event Hubs with Azure API Management to obtain analytics of our API usage.

 ## Create an Event Hubs namespace